Financial Aid FAQs

 Students are not required to accept all loans offered, but students can only borrow up to the cost of attendance minus any other financial aid (i.e. federal loans, scholarships, outside resources, etc).

-- Institutional Scholarship Financial Need Consideration (optional): Priority deadline for admitted students is March 1st or one week after you are admitted, whichever is later.
+Institutional Scholarship Financial Need Consideration (optional, admitted students only): Priority deadline for admitted students is March 1st or one week after you are admitted, whichever is later.

 How do I qualify for federal student loans?

 As long as you are a U.S. citizen or an eligible noncitizen, have never defaulted on a federal student loan, and have completed a FAFSA, you will qualify for the Direct Unsubsidized Loan.
-Direct Graduate Plus loans require a simple credit check to be performed.
-If you file your FAFSA by the priority deadline, you can expect your official financial aid package notification to be sent out around mid-summer.
+Direct Graduate PLUS loan requirements are the same, with the additional of a simple credit check performed by the Department of Education.
+More information about federal student loan eligibility is available at studentaid.gov.

-Are all of these programs open to me if I am an international student?
+Are all of these aid programs open to me if I am an international student?

 Unfortunately, international students cannot participate in the federal student loan programs.
 However, you are still eligible for scholarships and may still apply for private student loans.
-It is important to note that the Law School cannot assist you in securing a private student loan and you must apply directly with private lenders.
+It is important to note that the Law School cannot assist you in securing a private student loan and you must apply directly with your chosen private lender.
 A U.S. cosigner may be required for you to secure funding with a U.S. lender.
-You can find more information about private student loans on the Financial Aid website.
+You can find more information about private student loans on our Private Student Loans webpage.

 How will I receive my financial aid package notification?